ycaglar/global-covid-tracker/README.md

 ## Manual
 Global Covid Tracker is available at https://www.globalcovidtracker.app \
-If you would like to build from the source, run the following commands in the order they were given.
+If you would like to build from the source, run the following commands in the order given.

 ```
 python -m venv venv